sharonghae/adventure-game/readme.md

 ## Background
 Today we’re going to build an *engine* to support “choose your own adventure” games.
 Writing this engine will give us practice building an object oriented piece of software.
 Let’s have a look at what playing a game with this engine looks like.

+Before you do anything

+1) clone this repo to your computer
+2) run `npm install` from with in the folder

 ## Example Game
 ```